 Transform from a paraprofessional to a K-12 certified teacher with a bachelor's degree in Exceptional Child Education.
 Find your fearless.

-What Makes SEMO's Paraprofessional Pathway Unique:
+What Makes SEMO's Paraprofessional to teacher program Unique:

 - Flexible class schedules accommodate your work commitments